The Miracle is an excellent drama, a must-watch Euro TV series of the year. And it’s streaming for free right now in the US.

 Produced by Sky Italia (The New Pope, Romanzo Criminale) and Wildside (The New Pope, My Brilliant Friend), with co-production partners Arte France (Transfers) and Kwaï (Baron noir), the series costars Denis Fasolo (Anti-Drug Squad), Irena Goloubeva (Grand Hotel), and Pia Lanciotti (1993).

-The Miracle is currently streaming in the US on Topic, the new SVOD service that launched in the States two weeks ago.
+The Miracle is currently streaming in the US on Topic, the new SVOD service that launched in the States two weeks ago, and its digital channels, including Topic on Amazon.
 (Read more about Topic here.)
 Viewers who aren’t subscribers can watch The Miracle, as well as a handful of other titles, on Topic for free (probably for a limited time only).